Cedar policy validation against schema

 • Every entity of type Employee in the store has an attribute name with a value that is a Cedar String, an attribute jobLevel with a value that is a Cedar Long, and an optional attribute numberOfLaptops that is also a Cedar Long.

-• Any authorization request from the application that specifies action Action::"remoteAccess" is expected to specify only principals that are of type Employee (with no restriction on the type of a request’s resource).
+• Any authorization request from the application that specifies action Action::"remoteAccess" is expected to specify only principals that are of type Employee and resources that are of type System.

 Consider the following policy.